David Kahn (sports executive)

-David Kahn (born July 28, 1961) is an American sports executive, attorney, and former sportswriter.
-He is the former president of basketball operations for the Minnesota Timberwolves of the National Basketball Association.
+David Kahn (born July 30, 1961) is an American sports executive, attorney, and former sportswriter.
+He is the former president of basketball operations for the Minnesota Timberwolves of the National Basketball Association and is the current president of Paris Basketball currently representing both the LNB Élite and the EuroLeague.
 Of most note, in the 2009 NBA draft, he twice passed on drafting Stephen Curry, instead choosing 2 other point guards (Ricky Rubio at #5 and then Jonny Flynn at #6).

 Early life and career

 Kahn was born to a Jewish family in Portland, Oregon with three siblings Robert Kahn, now living in Jerusalem, Steven Kahn, a personal injury lawyer in Portland, and Sarah Kahn Glass.
 His father, Garry L. Kahn, was the founder of personal injury firm Kahn & Kahn which his brother now runs.

 He attended Woodrow Wilson High School (Portland, Oregon) before matriculating to UCLA, where he graduated with a degree in English in 1983.
 While at UCLA, he was sports editor for the Daily Bruin for two years and a Los Angeles Times intern.
 Upon his graduation, he returned to his hometown of Portland and worked as a sportswriter for The Oregonian from 1983 through 1989, where he covered the local and national sports scene, including the NBA's Portland Trail Blazers.

 After leaving the Oregonian, Kahn received his J.D. degree from NYU and worked with Proskauer Rose, the same law firm that represents the big four North American sports leagues (NFL, NBA, MLB, and NHL) in many of their legal matters, for several years.